9ae/ace/wiki/vault/o.02.md

 - [ ] Weave the Order's presence into this chapter, so next chapter won't be as jarring.
 - [ ] Why is Erik not in this at all?
-- [ ] teaser scene with Zaki feels weird to be reflecting on a girl since his mentor just died
+- [ ] teaser scene with Zaki feels weird to be reflecting on a girl since his mentor just died.
+  - What if we move the supposed teaser seen to be the night after he meet Sicili, but before the execution.
+    - We'll have to find a chance to give him a cut on the cheek before the execution.

 # Ordinary World